arnath/arnath.github.io/_posts/2020-01-06-multiple-wordpress-containers.md

     wordpress-site1:
     wordpress-site2:
 ```
 The networks section of this block creates the network that all the containers are connected to as a bridge network (so the containers can talk to each other).
-The volumes section indicates that we want these Docker-managed volumes to be shared among containers.
+The volumes section indicates that I want these Docker-managed volumes to be shared among containers.
+Defining the volumes at the top-level like this also allows specifying additional configuration for the volumes without copying it in each container that uses them (although I didn't do this here).

 ### Conclusion
-So that's basically it!
+That's basically it!
 The [multiple-wordpress-containers](https://github.com/arnath/multiple-wordpress-containers) repo has the finished scripts as well as instructions on how to use them.
 Let me know in the comments if you have any problems getting this working or if there's something I'm doing wrong.